Autism and Women

 The first thing to say is that Autistic traits present differently in every individual.
 There is no single trait that is present in every Autistic person.
 There are traits that are shared by many Autistic people, but even then, they will present and combine with other traits in a way unique to that person.
 It is also worth remembering that the scientific understanding of Autism is still in the early stages of development and historically healthcare has had and continues to have a gender bias.

 Autistic traits may differ in women and girls in comparison to other Autistic people.
-One study published in Scientific American, found differences in the brain activity of Autistic boys and girls in relation to socialising.
+One study published in Scientific American found differences in the brain activity of Autistic boys and girls in relation to socialising.
 They state that Autistic girls’ brain activity in these situations is similar to allistic boys (boys who are not Autistic).
 In other words, Autistic girls may be different from allistic girls, but similar to allistic boys in this respect.

 However, there are also differences in how Autistic traits are perceived by society and healthcare professionals in girls and boys.
 A girl who prefers to play by herself rather than with others is less likely to be seen as “unusual” than a boy who prefers to play alone.
-Similarly, Autistic girls may have stereotypically girly interests like dolls, makeup, art.
+Similarly, Autistic girls may have stereotypically girly interests like dolls, makeup, and art.
 When Autistic boys have a stereotypically boyish interest (e.g. cars, trains), they are seen as more “unusual”.
 This gender bias makes it less likely for women and girls to be diagnosed.

 Masking and Autistic women

 Another key factor in the underdiagnosis of Autism in women and girls is masking.
-Masking refers to the act of hiding or suppressing aspects of oneself in order to fit in with neurotypical expectations.
+Masking refers to the act of hiding or suppressing aspects of oneself to fit in with neurotypical expectations.
 It may involve suppressing soothing behaviours like stimming or intense interests, mimicking the behaviour of others (particularly of neurotypical people), and developing complex social scripts.
 Masking can be conscious or subconscious.
 Sometimes, Autistic people will mask when they do not feel safe or comfortable to be their true selves due to fear or previous bad experiences of judgement, bullying, or ableism.
 Masking is a problem as it is exhausting and can have major negative impacts on mental health.
 Everyone should be free and accepted as they truly are, not forced to pretend to be somebody else.

 Autistic women are more likely to mask than Autistic men.
 This is because society often teaches women to not be “too much” or “too emotional” and the healthcare industry has historically dismissed women’s health-related issues and pains, pressuring women to fit in and downplay their struggles.
-Because of this, a woman can (unintentionally) have extensive experience in masking to the point the she does not even realise that she is masking.
-This is particularly common amongst those who do not know what masking and Autism are.
+Because of this, a woman can (unintentionally) have extensive experience in masking to the point that she does not even realise that she is masking.
+This is particularly common among those who do not know what masking and Autism are.
 Masking can result in many mental health issues and a feeling of being lost and not knowing who you are.
 It also impacts accessing a diagnosis and recognition of Autism.

 The diagnosis gender gap